Continuing Education Activity

 Birth weight appears to be the main risk factor for undescended testes, followed by family history.

-In full-term infants, the cause of cryptorchidism often cannot be determined, making this a common but sporadic, idiopathic birth defect.
+In full-term infants, the cause of cryptorchidism often cannot be determined, making this a common but sporadic, idiopathic congenital defect.
 It is thought that genetics, combined with maternal and environmental factors, may disrupt hormones and physical changes that influence testicular development and descent.